-The understanding and prevention of child labour have featured significantly in the international development discussion.
-For instance, Target 8.7 of the Sustainable Development Goals partly deals with ending the worst forms of child labour.
-In this seminar, we analyse the economic and non-economic factors that influence the household's supply of child labour in developing countries with an emphasis on sub-Saharan Africa.
+In this seminar, we analyse the economic and non-economic factors that influence the household's supply of child labour in developing countries, emphasising sub-Saharan Africa.
 We review several empirical studies to understand the incentives, agencies and constraints of the problem.
-With this, we provide a synthesis of the literature to gain an understanding of why child labour has persisted in the sub-region despite the significant income growth.
+With this, we provide a synthesis of the literature to understand why child labour has persisted in the sub-region despite the significant income growth.